cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 a member function called `random_element` which returns a uniformly random element in the field.

-[OPEN ISSUE: should `s` be assume a member of F, or should this procedure encode the secret as an element of F?]

 The procedure for splitting a secret into shares is as follows:

 ~~~